🇦🇺 Australia

 1. Confirm your ANZSCO code: Verify that your role matches ANZSCO 139911 (Arts Administrator or Manager).
 If your title differs—such as Gallery Manager, Programme Coordinator, Cultural Officer, or Festival Manager—confirm with your employer and VETASSESS that your duties align with this code.

 2. Obtain VETASSESS skills assessment: Gather your qualification certificates, employment references, English test results (IELTS, PTE, TOEFL), and a detailed CV.
 Submit to VETASSESS.
-Processing takes 4–8 weeks; this assessment is mandatory for both 482 and 186 applications.
+See current processing times for the subclass 186 visa.

 3. Identify and secure an employer sponsor: Partner with an Australian arts organisation (theatre, museum, gallery, arts council, festival organisation) willing to nominate you.
 Larger institutions have established visa processes; smaller organisations may need guidance from a migration agent.